 The exterior waterproofing process should take a week at most, but your timetable will vary based on the size of your home and its history of leaks.

 Precipitation in Indianapolis, IN, is hard to predict, and even harder to stay on top of.
 Even so, don’t think you have to resign yourself to living with a wet basement forever.
-Reach out to a local contractor to see what waterproofing solutions are available to you.
+Reach out to a local contractor for a free inspection and to see what waterproofing solutions are available to you.